BedVoyage welcomes guest blogger Donald Giddings from GreenLivingZone.com

 To make this natural mattress spray, you’ll need:

 - 1 cup white vinegar

 - 8 drops peppermint essential oil

 - Or a mix of essential oils of your choice

-Simply add all of these ingredients to a spray bottle and thoroughly mix until everything is combined.
+Its easy to add all of these ingredients to a spray bottle and thoroughly mix until everything is combined.
 Spray directly onto your mattress and allow it to sit for a few hours.
 Vacuum to remove any dead skin and mites before making your bed.

 This spray not only disinfects your mattress, but it also helps keep bugs away.
 Vinegar can work as a deterrent to keep spiders, ants, and even mites away.
 The peppermint oil also works to keep bugs away.

 However, peppermint oil can be harmful to dogs and cats, so you may want to leave it out if your furry friends also share the bed.
 Instead, you can use lemon and tea tree essential oils in this mix instead.

 What You Will Need: